NOTICE OF ENFORCEMENT DEFINITIONS

 The TSA Secure Flight Program requires Travel Agents to enter the passenger’s legal name, date of birth and gender and allows for an optional redress number against government watch lists for domestic and international flights.
 PNRs without complete Secure Flight Passenger information may be subject to cancellation, tickets inhibited, and the potential for booking violation fees.

-See the TSA Secure Flight website for more information www.tsa.govopens in a new window.
+See the TSA Secure Flight website for more information www.tsa.govOpens External Site in new window.